 Click any of the following links to skip ahead:

 Create new features

-There are many ways to create feature cards in Aha!, including directly in releases and roadmaps, and by importing them from a project management platform.
+There are many ways to create feature cards in Aha!, including directly in releases and roadmaps, and by importing them from a development tool.

 To start, we will focus on some of the most common ways to create features.